 You don’t want to store your fridge just anywhere when you have it outside.
 It is best to have the fridge residing somewhere where the elements like storms, wind, and water can’t access it too easily.

-When these elements are able to get to your fridge, it can degrade the surface layers of the fridge and start the breakdown of the material.
+When these elements are able to get to your fridge, they can degrade the surface layers of the fridge and start the breakdown of the material.
 Your fridge’s life expectancy could be cut in half by just exposing it to all the elements.

 Prepare During Extreme Weather